RedisLabs/redislabs-docs/content/rs/security/access-control/ldap/migrate-to-role-based-ldap.md

 As of v6.0.20, Redis Enterprise Software supports two LDAP authentication mechanisms: the [cluster-based mechanism]({{<relref "/rs/security/access-control/ldap/cluster-based-ldap-authentication">}}) supported in earlier versions and a [role-based mechanism]({{<relref "/rs/security/access-control/ldap/">}}).

-If you currently rely on the cluster-based mechanism, you can continue to do so in the short term.
+If you currently rely on the cluster-based mechanism, you can continue to use it in the short term.
 However:

 - You can only use one LDAP authorization mechanism at a time.

-- Support for the cluster-based mechanism is consider deprecated; it will be removed in a future version.
+- Support for the cluster-based mechanism is deprecated and will be removed in a future version.

 At some point, you’ll want to migrate to role-based LDAP.